ngophuc29/NgoQuangPhuc_Ezgame_Test/README.md

 > An independent bookshop website built as part of the EZ Games Frontend Developer Intern Technical Test.

+---

 ## 🌐 Live Preview

-Open `index.html` in any modern browser — no build step needed.
+Open `index.html` in any modern browser — no installation required.

 ---